Fantomas42/django-blog-zinnia/docs/channels.rst

 As we can see, the only required argument for this view is **query**.
 This parameter represents a query search string.
-This string will be interpreted by the search engine activated in Zinnia and return a list of entries.
+This string will be interpreted by the search engine activated in Zinnia and return a list of entries (See :doc:`search_engines` for more informations).

 So our homepage will only display entries filled under the categories *Python* and *Django*.